10 Quintessentially Parisian Things to Do in Paris, France

 Day or night, Paris is beautiful – but experiencing the Seine at sunset?
 Now that's really something special.

-9. Bike around the city
+9. Bike Around the City (or Versailles!)

-This way, you’ll experience more of the city and have more freedom to get to where you want to go.
+This way, you'll experience more of the city and have more freedom to get to where you want to go.
+Plus, it's a great way to work off all that heavy French food and wine you'll have inevitably consumed.

 10. Visit the Notre Dame